 There is, however, no rock-solid guarantee of finding work.
 It depends, ultimately, on you and how well you do on the course, and luck to a certain extent – networking and following whatever leads may be available.
 While not guaranteeing employment, we'll do as much as we can to help candidates with employment issues after the course.

 Many last-minute vacancies are filled in September and October.
 Some vacancies can occur in January, when new courses begin.
-At other times of the year work crops up regularly as new classes and in-company contracts can start, and most trainees who are persistent will find they have more than they can handle.
+At other times of the year work crops up regularly as new classes start.
+Most trainees who are persistent will find they have more than they can handle.